lehzhu/reaction/compiler/packages/snap/src/sprout/README.md

 ```

 #### Notes
-- If your fixture needs to import from an external module, we currently only support importing from `react` (see Milestones todo list).
+- If your fixture needs to import from an external module, we currently only support importing from `reaction` (see Milestones todo list).

 - Any fixture can use React hooks, but they need to be first imported.
 We may later enforce that only `isComponent: true` fixtures can use React hooks.
     ```ts
-    import {useState} from 'react';
+    import {useState} from 'reaction';
     ```

 - If your fixture wants to export multiple functions to Sprout to run, please split up the fixture into multiple files (e.g. `test-case-1`, `test-case-2`, etc).